neerajasridhar1992/helloworldflask/README.md

 **The deployment process involves several key steps:**

 1. **Defining the Infrastructure:**
+   * Before proceeding with applying the Infrastructure changes, please make the following changes for the code to work as intended:
+     i.
+Update the variables.tf file with your project name and region name ii.
+Update the google_sql_user in the main.tf file, provide your custom username and password for the user. iii. base64 the username and password provided in step ii, and mention the corresponding base64 encoded username and password in the Secret.yaml file.
    * The infrastructure was defined using Terraform and deployed with `terraform apply`.
    * Please update the variables.tf with your project name before proceeding.
    * After deployment, various Google Cloud APIs were enabled to ensure proper functionality of the web application and its integration with other services.